psychosisinteractive/vitalityx/docs/ABOUT.md

-# /libc/
+# VitalityX
-The libc folder contains generic libraries available for the user or the kernel.
-These libraries are licensed under the licensing agreement below UNLESS specified in the respective source file.
+These is the documentation for VitalityX, a OS/Bootloader/Kernel.

+Here you can find methods for the C part of VitalityX, the Kernel and Libc.

+This software has licenses for its respective portions, but the general license is the Modified MIT License unless specified in their parts of code.

 ```
 Modified MIT License